 Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
+If we experience an emergency event that requires us to vacate the Math Computer Lab in PKH 308, proceed to one of the three corners of the PKH building and use the stairwell.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.